ch1y0w0/ch1y0w0.github.io/_posts/2024-12-16-How-Forward-Proxies-Work.markdown

 Well, it's a nasty method but it works for simple tests and debuggings.
 I just wanted to show some of its applications in a practical way.
+Here's a simple **Forward Proxy** implementation i created in Python and i'm still developing it for my personal use: [CLIntercept](https://github.com/ch1y0w0/CLIntercept/)